Karystos, Greece Guide

 Drakospita (Dragon Houses)

-Drakospita (Dragon Houses) Uncover the mysteries of the Drakospita, ancient stone structures scattered across Mount Ochi.
-These enigmatic buildings, with their massive stone blocks and unique architecture, have puzzled archaeologists for centuries.
-Hike to these fascinating sites and ponder their purpose and origins.
-A truly unique and intriguing historical experience.
+The Drakospita, or Dragon Houses, are enigmatic ancient structures scattered across the slopes of Mount Ochi.
+These mysterious buildings, constructed from massive stone blocks, have puzzled archaeologists for centuries.
+Hike to these intriguing sites and ponder their purpose and origins.
+The Drakospita offer a glimpse into the island's ancient past and a unique archaeological experience.

 Castello Rosso (Red Castle)